joranquinten/gulp-hugo/README.md

 ## Todo

+* **Noticed an error in nanocss (when running gulp prod)!** seems to not work well with Sass, or skips Sass files completely and does not work in general.
 * Watch task for the creation and deletion of new files
 * Extend the main config file with several loose lines in existing files
 * Implement gzip